fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 choosing between a pool of candidates, selecting an appropriate treatment, etc).

-To help us avoid drawing narrow boundaries of what is considered in scope for the problem, we might consider different "frames" to use.
+To help us avoid drawing narrow boundaries of what is considered in scope for the problem, we might consider using wider "frames" around what is considered to be in scope for the problem, moving from an algorithmic frame to a sociotechnical frame.

 1. The algorithmic frame: these are choices made when abstracting a problem in the form of representations (data) and labelling (outcome).
 In this frame